-- a request for reimbursement for financial planning advice - a copy of the invoice detailing the services provided to the recipient - details of the qualifications that the accredited adviser holds - a receipt confirming payment.
+- a request for reimbursement for financial planning and/or legal advice - a copy of the invoice detailing the services provided to the recipient - details of the qualifications that the accredited adviser holds - a receipt confirming payment.

-Payment of the Financial planning benefit will not reduce any other benefit payable under this policy, and is subject to our normal claim requirements (section 12.8.5).
+Payment of the Financial planning and legal advice benefit will not reduce any other benefit payable under this policy, and is subject to our normal claim requirements (section 12.8.5).